gutschilla/elixir-pdf-generator/README.md

     # be aware, this may take a while...
     file_name = PDFGenerator.generate( html )
     {:ok, pdf_content } = File.read( file_name )

+TODO
+====

+[ ] Use porcelain's/goon's direct IPC feature to remove the creation of intermediate tmp files.
+[ ] Pass some useful base path so wkhtmltopdf can resolve static files (styles, images etc) linked in the HTML